mridul037/mridul037/README.md

 **Quote of the hour:**

-Telling a programmer there's already a library to do X is like telling a songwriter there's already a song about love.
+The beginning of wisdom for a programmer is to recognize the difference between getting his program to work and getting it right.

-~ Pete Cordell
+~ Michael A. Jackson
 <pre>

 </pre>